hjanime/SPADEVizR/README.md

 <img src="README.figures/ClusterViewer-1.png" title="" alt="" style="display: block; margin: auto;" />

-## <a name="MDS_viewer_function"/> XX MDS Viewer (Multidimensional Scaling)
+## <a name="MDS_viewer_function"/> 6.8 MDS viewer (Multidimensional Scaling)
-Multidimensional Scaling (MDS) methods aim to represent the similarities and differences among high dimensionality objects into a space of a lower dimensions, generally in two or three dimensions for visualization purposes [8].
+Multidimensional Scaling (MDS) methods aim to represent the similarities and differences among high dimensionality objects into a space of a lower dimensions, generally in two or three dimensions for visualization purposes [5].
 In MDS representations, the Kruskal Stress (KS) indicates the percentage of information lost during the dimensionality reduction process.

-The `MDSViewer` function computes the cell abundances to generates a MDS representation either of clusters or samples depending on `space` parameter ("sample" or "cluster").
+The `MDSViewer()` function computes the cell abundances to generates a MDS representation either of clusters or samples depending on `space` parameter ("sample" or "cluster").
 If the `space` is equal to "sample", the `assignments` parameter is required (as for [Kinetic Viewer](kinetic_viewer_function)).
 This parameter needs a dataframe with sample names in row names and 2 other columns providing the timepoints and individuals associated with samples.

 For instance, the following command describe how to visualize the distances between all selected clusters: